laheavey/Route-Around/README.md

 **Future State:** There are a few changes I'd like to make, and a few features I'd like to implement at some point:
 - [ ] User Profile / Account Created: Ran out of time to code this, ideally this would be captured and stored on account registration.
 Right now, what displays is hard-coded.
-- [ ] User Profile / Ride History: I didn't code this correctly and ran out of time to fix it.
-It's currently showing all routes ever marked as completed, not just for a specific user.
+- [x] User Profile / Ride History: I didn't code this correctly and ran out of time to fix it.
+It's currently showing all routes ever marked as completed, not just for a specific user. *(confirmed completed 03/31/23)*
 - [ ] User Profile / Badges: My wireframe had this as a feature, and I'd like to add some benchmarks/goals for user badges.
 - [ ] Active Route / Trip Completion: These are currently hard-coded into my database.
 I need to add a button at the end of the 'Active Route' view to mark a trip completed.
-- [ ] Active Route / Travel by Direction: Currently, the active route only runs one way.
-The database documents each route's direction, so I'd like to code in some logic to reverse the facts/points for each route.
+- [x] Active Route / Travel by Direction: Currently, the active route only runs one way.
+The database documents each route's direction, so I'd like to code in some logic to reverse the facts/points for each route. *(Green Line completed 03/31/23)*
+- [ ] Active/All Routes: Right now, the Green Line is the only functional route tour.
+I'd love to add more at some point!

 ## Acknowledgement
-I am *incredible* grateful for the instructors, staff, and students at Prime Digital Academy - I can't imagine having learned all of this in such a short amount of time without all of their support.
+I am *incredibly* grateful for the instructors, staff, and students at Prime Digital Academy - I can't imagine having learned all of this in such a short amount of time without all of their support.
 In particular, my instructor Matt, who has brought nothing but care and joy to the classroom every day.

 Special shout-out to my partner for her endless support, love, and sanity checks!